THIS DATE IN HISTORY: March 25

 Video: Wayne Gretzky all-time leader in goals, points

-1924: The Canadiens defeat Calgary 3-0 in Game 2 of the Final (played in Ottawa), to become the 1924 Stanley Cup Champions.
+1924: The Canadiens defeat the Calgary Tigers 3-0 in Game 2 of the Final (played in Ottawa), to become the 1924 Stanley Cup champions.
 Georges Vezina gets the shutout to help the Canadiens win the Cup for the first time since the formation of the NHL in 1917-18.

-1943: Busher Jackson of the Boston Bruins scores the first overtime shorthanded goal in Stanley Cup Playoff history to give the Bruins a 3-2 win against the Canadiens in Game 3 of the Stanley Cup Semifinals.
+1943: Busher Jackson scores the first overtime shorthanded goal in Stanley Cup Playoff history to give the Boston Bruins a 3-2 win against the Canadiens in Game 3 of the Stanley Cup Semifinals.
 Jackson scores the winner at 3:20 of OT.

 1951: Detroit Red Wings forward Alex Delvecchio plays in his first NHL game and rookie goaltender Terry Sawchuk earns his 11th shutout of the season in a 5-0 victory against the visiting Canadiens.
 The Red Wings become the first NHL team to reach 100 points in a season.